 My jaw dropped as I processed his words.
 The girls in my class had erupted in indignation at his declaration that men gave women rights and were superior.
 Numerous accusatory looks were cast at him, and the rest is history.

 In Indonesia, the issue of a lack of women as leaders who voice out their opinions still persists.
-Society has seemed to cling on to the idea that women should comply with traditional norms, so you rarely found women in leadership positions.
+Society has seemed to cling on to the idea that women should comply with traditional norms, so women are rarely found in leadership positions.

 I was constantly surrounded with this stereotypical idea.
 When I was eight, some of my relatives had questioned why I strived to pursue a master’s degree and start up a company as a woman.
 I wanted to break free of these stereotypical chains and prove to society that females could lead and leave a lasting impact, as we’re all born with equal rights and opportunities.
 Therefore, when a friend I bonded with during summer camp overseas asked me if I wanted to collaborate on a project, my immediate answer was, “YES!”